 Lifting Equipment Regulations

-More specific regulations apply to lifting equipment, under the Lifting Operations and Lifting Equipment Regulations 1998 (LOLER).
-LOLER places duties on individuals and companies who own, operate or control lifting equipment.
-Under these regulations you need to ensure that a scissor lift is operated by a competent person, who is appropriately supervised, and that all work is carried out in a safe manner.
+More specific regulations apply to lift equipment, under the Lifting Operations and Lifting Equipment Regulations 1998 (LOLER).
+LOLER places duties on individuals and companies who own operate or control lifting equipment.
+Under these regulations, you need to ensure that a scissor lift is operated by a competent person, who is appropriately supervised, and that all work is carried out safely.

 LOLER also dictates that the scissor lift should be fit for purpose, suitably marked and subject to a statutory inspection every six months.
 Records must be kept of all inspections and appropriate action taken on any defects.